kunalverma25/KVCardSelectionVC/README.md

 #### Dependencies
-KVCardSelectionVC has dependencies on pod 'Try' and pod 'Kingfisher' Try is used for handling NSExceptions which swift cannot handle.
+KVCardSelectionVC has dependencies on pod 'Try' and pod 'Kingfisher'

+Try is used for handling NSExceptions which swift cannot handle.

 Kingfisher is used for Image downloading and cache.

 The max size of cache is 50 Mb and cache expiry is one week.

+#### Images Not Showing/Downloading
+Quick Fix - Add Allow Arbitrary Loads to your project's Info.plist

 License
 -------